1. Basics of polyrith

 But over \(\mathbb{C}\), which has no order, we could only invoke linarith by first taking real and imaginary parts of both sides – and over a general field this wouldn’t work at all.

 In this section we will introduce a tactic, linear_combination, which is well-adapted to algebra over general commutative rings.
-This is a very new tactic, contributed to mathlib in January 2022 by Brown undergraduate Abby Goldberg.
+This tactic was contributed to Mathlib in January 2022 by Brown undergraduate Abby Goldberg.
 Here is how our example is solved using linear_combination.

 The tactic linear_combination works by finding coefficients with which LHS - RHS of the goal is a linear combination of LHS - RHS of the hypotheses.
 Here LHS - RHS of h₁ is \(a-5b-4\), LHS - RHS of h₂ is \(b-1\), and LHS - RHS of the goal is \(a-9\).
 It is indeed true that